-The house itself is part of a terrace of ten, 3-storey houses, each with a separate basement flat.
+The flat itself is part of a terrace of ten, 3-storey houses, each with an upper maisonette occupying the top three floors and a separate basement flat.
 Built in the mid-1960s, the Crown Estate commissioned important 20th century architect John Spence to replace bomb-damaged and rundown properties.
 With their plum coloured brick work and modernist entrance staircases, the houses are a striking and successful take on the terrace house and a good example of sensitive post-war infill.

 Service ChargeApprox £386 per quarter

 The tree lined Gore Road is in the stunning Victoria Park conservation area.
 The house overlooks the park and is just around the corner from Victoria Park Village which is home to numerous pubs, cafes and independent shops, and provides a focus for this close-knit and diverse community.